Jennifer DiNoia: Wicked

 After leaving We Will Rock You, DiNoia auditioned for Wicked, and was cast in the Chicago production, initially as a swing.
 She learned all nine dance parts and became emergency cover for the lead role of Elphaba.
 She officially became the standby for Elphaba in October 2007, providing cover for Dee Roscioli and then Lisa Brescia.
 DiNoia remained with the Chicago company until it closed on January 25, 2009, after at least 1,500 performances.

 Following the closure, DiNoia transferred to the Broadway production of Wicked, taking over the role of Elphaba standby from Julie Reiber.
 In the November of the same year, DiNoia travelled to Sydney, Australia to provide emergency standby for Elphaba for one month, departing in December 2009.
 DiNoia returned to the Broadway company, and remained the Elphaba standby until August 2011, when she was replaced by Donna Vivino.

 In June 2012, DiNoia returned to Wicked, this time with the Asian touring company.
 She appeared as an alternate Elphaba, performing in Seoul, South Korea when the lead Elphaba, Jemma Rix, was unavailable.
 This marked the third country that DiNoia had played Elphaba in.
-In October 2012, she briefly returned to the role as Elphaba standby in the Broadway company, before Vivino returned to the role on month later.
+In October 2012, she briefly returned to the role as Elphaba standby in the Broadway company, before Vivino returned to the role one month later.

 After appearing in Wicked in various roles for over six years, DiNoia finally was cast in the lead role of Elphaba on April 3, 2013, replacing Christine Dwyer on the "Munchkinland Tour" - the second national touring company.
 She appeared alongside Hayley Podschun, who played the role of Glinda.
 Both she and Podschun exited the company on March 31, 2014.
 DiNoia was replaced by Laurel Harris, while Podschun was replaced by Kara Lindsay.
 Later in 2014, DiNoia performed "Defying Gravity" at the opening ceremony of the 2014 Special Olympics in New Jersey.
 She then again served as temporary Elphaba standby on Broadway, before Lilli Cooper could take on the role.